p4t5h0t/archlinux/README.md

 # Installation Script for Arch Linux
 *This repository contains different Installation Scripts to install Arch Linux.*

+> [!CAUTION]
+> The Scripts in this Repo are WIP.
+Scripts are acutally not tested and you use it on your own Risk.

 Before run the Scripts you need to prepare the installation.
 At first, you need do download the Arch Linux ISO from [Arch Linux](https://archlinux.org/download/)
 Create a bootable device (for example with [Ventoy](https://www.ventoy.net/en/index.html)) (memory stick) with the ISO and boot the computer from the stick.
 The following preparations are inherited from the
 [Arch Wiki Installation Guide](https://wiki.archlinux.org/title/installation_guide) and were slightly edited.